Hillsong Church founder Brian Houston not guilty of concealing father's abuse

 Frank Houston, who died in 2004, is believed to have used his position as a pastor to abuse as many as nine boys.

+Victim Brett Sengstock - who has waived his right to anonymity - was seven when his family hosted the New Zealand pastor at their home while he was on a preaching tour in Sydney.

+It was then that Frank Houston sexually abused him for the first time - abuse which continued over several years when the pastor moved to Australia.

-On Thursday, Magistrate Gareth Christofi ruled that Brian Houston had a "reasonable excuse" under the law not to tell authorities.
+On Thursday, Magistrate Gareth Christofi ruled that Brian Houston had a "reasonable excuse" under the law not to tell authorities about the abuse when he learned about it in 1999.

-Prosecutors had said that Mr Houston had no regard for victim Brett Sengstock's wishes, but rather his "only focus" was protecting the Church.
+Prosecutors had said that Mr Houston had no regard for Mr Sengstock's wishes, but rather his "only focus" was protecting the Church.
 That the victim did not want police involved was a convenient excuse, they said.

 But the magistrate said a convenient excuse may also be a reasonable one.